 - occupational hygiene

-This program exceeds the requirements set by Board of Canadian Registered Safety Professionals (BCRSP) and is a recipient of the Canadian Society of Safety Engineers Project Minerva Canada Award.
+The EOH program exceeds the requirements set by Board of Canadian Registered Safety Professionals (BCRSP) and is a recipient of the Project Minerva Canada Award from the Canadian Society of Safety Engineering.

 Who should take the program?